jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

   uses: jinahub+docker://FinetunerExecutor/v0.9.1
   with:
     artifact: 'COPY-YOUR-ARTIFACT-ID-HERE'
-    token:'COPY-YOUR-TOKEN-HERE'  # or better set as env
+    token: 'COPY-YOUR-TOKEN-HERE'  # or better set as env
 ```
 ````